bryan-gilbert/proto-EdEHR/scrivner/output/TechnicalRoadmap.md/TechnicalRoadmap.md

 ## Application Requirements ##

-The following contains assumptions that need to be verified by the team ….
+The following contains assumptions that need to be verified by the team.
 Institutions
 TBD
 The MVP needs to support four institutions with a possibility of adding in two more.